tsuru/tsuru-client/docs/source/reference.rst

 based on the git repository's configuration.
 It will try to find a remote labeled **tsuru**, and parse its URL.

-If no remote named **tsuru** is found, tsuru will try to use the current directory name as the application's name.

 .. tsuru-command:: platform-list
    :title: List of available platforms